How we operate

 - Partnership delivery of integration-related information, learning opportunities and research with the Scottish Government, and other national support and improvement programmes.

-You will find more detailed information about the methodology we use and our prioritisation process in ‘About the Third Sector Health and Social Care Support Team (PDF – This link will take you away from our website)‘
+You will find more detailed information about the methodology we use and our prioritisation process in ‘About The Integration Support Team (PDF – This link will take you away from our website)‘